wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 In addition to the cost benefits that can be realized by embracing open source, financial institutions are also able to enjoy greater levels of software innovation.

-For example, in areas such as cloud computing and big data, innovation is being driven by open source – in these areas of innovation it is no longer about whether to choose between a proprietary or an open source vendor, it is more about which of the open source vendors you choose.
+For example, in areas such as cloud computing and big data, **innovation is being driven by open source** – in these areas, it's no longer about whether to choose between a proprietary or an open source vendor, it's which open source vendors you choose.

 # Security Concerns
 Open source software is more secure than you think.
 In fact, experts argue that the transparent nature of open source software does not make it any less secure.